 Address: 1105 Prospect St., Indianapolis, IN 46203

-In true 1900s fashion, the balls and pins are smaller than what we use today.
+In true 1900s fashion, the balls and pins are smaller than we use today.
 There are also some slight rule variations compared to standard bowling today.
 While duckpin bowling was once a fashionable sport all over the country, today, it mainly exists in the Eastern U.S.

 The bowling alley offers two experiences: atomic and action.
 Atomic bowling features authentic 1950s and ’60s equipment.
 Whereas the action duckpin option has eight lanes of bowling, a billiards table, and seats up to 98 guests in the café area.
 The cafes in both areas offer fare ranging from appetizers and salads to burgers and pizza.